Slashek/jira-near-me/README.md

 Then you will be able to use JiraNearMe for both marketplaces and core app.
 There are 2 available commands:

-- `release` - creates proper fixVersion based on last tag and region, then assigns all tickets to that version.
-DO NOT FORGET TO PUSH TAG AFTER YOU CREATE IT via `gem push --tags`.
+- `release` - creates proper fixVersion based on last tag and region, then assigns all tickets to that version and post release notes to Slack channel.
 Available parameters are:

       $ jira-near-me release

   - `skip_tag_create=true` if you've already created tag manually.
 By default tag will be generated automatically.
   - `region` when core app is released.
 Asked when skipped.

-- `release_version` - release versions in jira and post release notes to slack.

-      $ jira-near-me release_version
+  - `skip_confirmation` if you want to skip all CLI questions